This creamy ginger spiced carrot tart with its cinnamon pecan crust is a nice alternative to pumpkin pie for your holiday table.

 You will find many tart pans in my cupboards; they make dessert-making easy with their varied shapes and pretty edges that excuse all flaws.
 Add a press-in crust and a no-bake filling and we are in business.

-Although nothing is quite as festive as pumpkin for dessert this time of year, I think you’ll find that this carrot ginger tart makes a great addition to your holiday table.
+Although nothing is quite as festive as pumpkin for dessert this time of year, I think you’ll find that this ginger spiced carrot tart makes a great addition to your holiday table.

 With its creamy, ginger and carrot-kissed filling and its cinnamon-laced graham cracker-like crust it will give traditional pumpkin pie a run for its money.
 The filling is rich and smooth thanks to the help of cashews, coconut oil and coconut butter; ground pecans and coconut sugar offer great texture to the crust.
 Fresh pressed carrot juice and spicy ginger add a kick of unexpected flavor, while cinnamon brings the comforting flavor of the holidays to the mix.